Leica M Typ 262 vs Q Typ 116

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M (Typ 262) and the Leica Q (Typ 116)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Leica M Typ 262 and the Leica Q Typ 116 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Leica M Typ 262 and the Leica Q Typ 116 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M Typ 262 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (6 percent) than the Leica M Typ 262.
 It is worth mentioning in this context that the M Typ 262 is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.